vishvAsa/rAmAnujIyam/tattvam/yAmunaH/Agama-prAmANyam/sarva-prastutiH/02_uttara-paxaH/11_brahma-sUtre-nirAkAraH.md

 <details><summary>Buitenen - Notes</summary>

-[209]: 'Divisions' of the Supreme God as Vasudeva, Sankarṣapa, Pradyumna and Aniruddha.
+[209]: 'Divisions' of the Supreme God as Vāsudeva, Saṃkarṣaṇa, Pradyumna and Aniruddha.
 </details>